Information Systems and Operations Management Articles: page 5

 An essential aspect of any family or individual’s expenses is food, and it’s a rather large expense.
 Americans, on average, spend $660 on food per month.
 One way to help reduce food expenses is buying store brands, and more and

-Lower half of a woman grocery shopping, she is holding a green shopping basket.
+Lower half of a woman grocery shopping.
+She is holding a green shopping basket full of items.

 New research highlights the impact of product substitutability on retailer and manufacturer profits